badber/StochasticUnitCommitment/README.md

 - An alternative approach which models uncertainty through a scenario tree is included in folder "[scenario_tree](scenario_tree/)".
 This approach in inspired by [this paper](https://ieeexplore.ieee.org/document/6026941).

 The optimisation problem is solved via the toolbox **YALMIP**, you can find instructions on how to install it [here](https://yalmip.github.io/tutorial/installation/).
 You will also need to install some external solver like Mosek or Gurobi, both of which have academic licenses available.
 Remember to also install the Matlab functionalities of that solver.

+This code has been tested with MATLAB version 2017b.